michaelolof/vue-state-validator/docs/src/helper-directives.md

 <input v-model="age" v-vsv-on.input="{ target: age, rules: age.rules }">
 ```

-When non of the modifiers are passedm It will only validate on `blur`
+When non of the modifiers are passed, It will only validate on `blur`
 ```html
 <!-- This will by default validate on blur but not invalidate -->
 <input v-model="age" v-vsv-on="{ target: age, rules: age.rules }">